ademskey/Honeypot_Attack_Characterization_Data_Engine/readme.md

 Javascript: 12.22.9

 # Setting up:
-Create a ".env" file for http authorization (needed to pull information from honeypot).
+Create a ".env" file in web_app for http authorization (needed to pull information from honeypot).
 You should then be able to request data via the script.
 The .env file should follow this format:

     HONEYPOT_USER=<username>
     HONEYPOT_PASS=<password>

 # Running the browser data visualization tool:

-The Dockerfile runs a multistage docker build
-Security: .env file containing tpot username and password should not be copied into container, so mount it at runtime instead.
+The Dockerfile runs a multistage docker build.
+The .env file containing T-Pot username and password should not be copied into container, so mount it at runtime instead.
 The base image python:3.14.0rc1-alpine3.21 has no reported CVE's according to Dockerhub as of 07/29
 In project root:

     docker build -t <image-name>

 Run with a volume containing data folder and mount user-provided .env file: (delete hashes at beginning of lines and keep the newlines)